schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. attribute:: tempData

 		A dictionary to store data temporarily.
 Use a unique key.
 This will not be saved to file.
-If you need the data persistent, use hint.userData
+(If you need the data persistent, use hint.settings() (not documented, yet))

 		:type: dict